euuungb/eungabi/docs/getting-started/quick_start.md

 ```

 !!! warning
-    you must use EunGabiController with EunGabiNavHost described next section by passing with parameter.
+    You must use `EunGabiController` with `EunGabiNavHost`, as described in the next section, by passing it as a parameter.

 There are two key methods you should know: `navigate`, `navigateUp`
 `navigate` allows you to navigate to the next screen by adding the provided route to the back stack.